 Hellyer Gorge Campground Camping north west tasmania

-Hellyer Gorge free camping Tasmania is situated mid way between Yolla and Waratah.
+Hellyer Gorge free camping Tasmania is situated midway between Yolla and Waratah.
 It's a great free camping area in the Hellyer Gorge State Recreation Area.
 The Hellyer Gorge is named after Henry Hellyer, through which flows the Hellyer River.
 It is the subject of the Hellyer Gorge State Reserve.
 The Murchison Highway passes through the area with many sharp and steep bends.
 Being subject to 'black ice', this portion of road has now been bypassed by the newer Ridgely Highway.
-The Hellyer Gorge is a picturesque reserve situated on the Waratah Highway that links the North West coast of Tasmania to the West Coast (Strahan, Queenstown, Zeehan) It is a mountainous, heavily forested area but one of a number of impressive sections of highway in Tasmania.
+The Hellyer Gorge is a picturesque reserve situated on the Waratah Highway that links the North West coast of Tasmania to the West Coast (Strahan, Queenstown, Zeehan.
+It is a mountainous, heavily forested area but one of a number of impressive sections of highway in Tasmania.
 Since the opening of the Guildford Hampshire road, heavy vehicles leave the Hellyer Gorge more to the tourist traveller, making it a popular spot to stop for a picnic.
+The roadside campsite Hellyer Gorge is an option to camp overnight if heading to Cradle Mountain.

 - maximum stay